thomasthiebaud/formi/README.md

 ## Getting Started

 `formi` does not include UI components but it will help you to build yours so you have **full control**.

+You can check the **example** folder that contains some components to get you started.

 ### 1. Create a widget that extends FormiField